 In the total cost of reading at The Institute for American Universities, homestay is included.
 Students are given accommodation with a Spanish host family.
 Living in a Spanish home is an ideal option for those who want to be introduced to Spanish life.
 The families are carefully selected host families and have many years of experience hosting international students.

-Students each get their own room with the family.
-In addition, breakfast and a further 6 meals a week are served by the family.
-For the lunch, which you have yourself, there are countless affordable cafes, brasseries as well as small sandwiches and grocery stores with a wide selection.
-It is also possible to visit the many food markets around the student city.
+Each student get their own room with the family.
+In addition, breakfast and further 6 meals a week are served by the family.
+For lunch, which you take of yourself, there are countless affordable cafes, brasseries as well as small sandwich and grocery stores with a wide selection.
+It is also possible to visit the many food markets around the city.

-Your rooms are cleaned weekly and you get a bed with upholstery, pillow and blankets.
-However, you bring your own towels.
+Not only are you provided with weekly cleaning of your room, you'll also get a bed, linen, pillow and blankets included.
+However, you must bring your own towels.
 You have access to one piece of laundry in the machine per week.
 If there is an interest in being placed with a fellow student with a family, this is also possible if you apply for it.